-Kendal Briles is in his sixth season at Baylor and his second serving as the passing game coordinator.
+Kendal Briles is in his seventh season at Baylor and his third serving as the passing game coordinator.
 Briles coaches the receiving corps and is the Bears' offensive recruiting coordinator.

-Briles was recognized in 2013 as the "Big 12 Recruiter of the Year" by Scout/FOXSportsNet and a national "Top 50 Recruiter" by 247Sports following Baylor's signing class that was ranked 25th by Scout.com and 27th by 247Sports.com.
+Briles was recognized in 2013 as the "Big 12 Recruiter of the Year" by Scout/FOXSportsNet and a national "Top 50 Recruiter" by 247Sports following Baylor's signing class that was ranked 24th by Athlon and 25th by Scout.com.

 Williams in 2012 broke the school record for single-season receiving yards (1,832) and set single-game marks of 17 receptions and 314 yards at West Virginia en route to being named just the sixth unanimous All-American in Baylor history.
 Wright left Baylor having established every major school receiving record (16 total) under Briles' tutelage.